Windows

 A port is already in use — pnpm dev probes and auto-bumps ports.
 Open the URL it prints.

 SmartScreen blocks the .exe — Use the source path above.
-The .exe is not the recommended Windows path yet.
+The package is

 Agent authentication fails — Run claude or codex login directly in the same Windows user account, complete login, then restart pnpm dev.